wozo/Leaflet-Maps-Marker/readme.txt

 == Changelog ==
 = v1.9 - xx.03.2012 =
 * [Blog post with more details about this release](http://www.mapsmarker.com/v1.9)
+* NEW: added TinyMCE-button for easily searching and inserting maps on post/pages-edit screen
+* NEW: added French translation thanks to Vincèn Pujol
+* UPDATED Dutch translation thanks to [Marijke](http://www.mergenmetz.nl)
 * REMOVED support for OSM Osmarender basemaps (service has been discontinued)

 = v1.8 - 29.02.2012 =